More than 12,000 small businesses call Baltimore City home.

-That is why our team has spent the past week putting into place a two-pronged approach geared towards supporting the local business community during the fast-approaching holiday season.
+That is why our team has spent the past week putting into place a three-pronged approach geared towards supporting the local business community during the fast-approaching holiday season.
 Any donations provided through Givebutter will help to cover the cost of the tech/software, data collection, and salary for our team as we work to make an impact with these initiatives throughout the holidays.

 First, we have built a platform called the Buy Local Baltimore Navigator.
 The aim here is to create a resource for any Baltimore resident to navigate through and learn about the local small businesses which sell the items on their holiday wish list.

 Users on the platform can search by store types, products sold, their neighborhoods, and even founder characteristics such as black-owned or women-owned.